wenchaozheng/WRF-GSplus/README.md

 # WRF-GSplus
-This repository contains the code for WRF-GS+, an improved version of WRF-GS.
+This repository is to introduce WRF-GS+, an improved version of WRF-GS.
 The paper and related code will be released soon.